About the National Fire Incident Reporting System

 After responding to an incident, a fire department completes the appropriate NFIRS modules.
 Each module collects a common set of information that describes the nature of the call, the actions firefighters took in response to the call, and the end results, including firefighter and civilian casualties and a property loss estimate.

-The fire department forwards its data to the state agency responsible for NFIRS data.
-The agency gathers data from all participating departments in the state and reports the compiled data to the USFA.
+The fire department submits its all-incident data to the state, tribal or territorial agency responsible for NFIRS data.
+The agency gathers data from all its participating departments and reports the compiled data to the USFA.
 The fire department can also submit their data directly to the USFA’s NFIRS National Database through import tools designed specifically for this process.